ioanabadea6/librarie_cu_recomandare/Dillinger (1).md

 -book (Book): Many-to-one relationship linked via 'book_id'.
 -quantity (Integer): Quantity of books ordered.

+6. Wishlist Entity
+- Description: Represents a user's wishlist.
+Attributes:
+-id: A unique identifier for each wishlist entry.
+It is the primary key and is auto-generated.
+-user: Represents the user who owns the wishlist.
+It is mapped using a foreign key (user_id) to the User entity.
+-book: Represents the book added to the wishlist.
+It is mapped using a foreign key (book_id) to the Book entity.

 These relationships are typically managed by JPA (Java Persistence API) using annotations like @OneToOne, @OneToMany, @ManyToOne, and @ManyToMany.
 The @JoinColumn annotation is used to define the actual foreign key in the database.

 ![Diagrama bd]